-Mr. Stocco has extensive background in creating digital businesses and business transformation with over 20 years of experience.
-Responsible for successful projects at Banco Digital (Original Bank), Mobile and E-commerce (Buscapé), Internet Platforms (Microsoft), and Advertising (TeRespondo).
-Currently, he is a member of the Board of Directors and the Strategy Committee of TOTVS S.A., and the Board of Directors of Original Bank.
-He was an Advisory Director at B3 S.A. - Brasil, Bolsa, Balcão, Carrefour Brazil Group, Hapvida, and Cielo S.A.
-Speaker in Trends and Innovation, with over 120 lectures in Brazil, LATAM, Canada, the United States, Denmark, and the United Kingdom.
-Bachelor in Business Administration from Fundação Armando Alvares Penteado - FAAP University in 1997, with an MBA in Management from Insper in 2010; postgraduate in Marketing Management from FAAP in 2007 and Marketing certificate from Berkeley, University of California, USA, in 1996.
-Key contributions for the Company: Digital Business Management; Innovative Vision in Technology; and Entrepreneurship.
+Mr. Guilherme Stocco Filho has extensive experience in creating digital businesses and business transformation with more than 20 years of experience.
+Responsible for successful projects in Digital Banking (Banco Original), Mobile and E-commerce (Buscapé), Internet Platforms (Microsoft) and Advertising (TeRespondo).
+He is currently a member of the Board of Directors and Strategy Committee of TOTVS S.A., the Board of Directors of Vinci Partners, the Board of Directors of Falconi Consultoria and Co-founder of Futurum Capital.
+He was an Advisory Advisor at B3 S.A. - Brasil, Bolsa, Balcão, Grupo Carrefour Brasil, Hapvida and Cielo S.A.
+Speaker on Trends and Innovation, with more than 120 lectures in Brazil, LATAM, Canada, the United States, Denmark and the United Kingdom.
+Graduated in Business Administration from Fundação Armando Alvares Penteado - FAAP in 1997, with an MBA in Management from Insper in 2010; postgraduate degree in Marketing Management from FAAP in 2007 and Marketing certificate from Berkeley, University of California, in 1996.
+Main Contributions to the Company: Experience on Boards, Executive Career in Public and/or Large Companies; Experience in the Technology Sector; Entrepreneurship; BAD; Disruptive Business Models; Cybersecurity; Information Technology; Sales and Distribution.